Context

 Among the different services WEkEO offers for all users, the JupyterHub is a development multi-users platform designed to create, run and share Python codes and scripts for data analysis, in virtual Jupyter environments.

-folder of the JupyterHub, accessible to all WEkEO users, for free.
+Multiple tutorial notebooks are available in the public folder of the JupyterHub, accessible to all WEkEO users, for free.
 The only requirement is a WEkEO account.

 π‘ WEkEO Pro Tip: you will find all the available WEkEO notebooks in our Jupyter Catalogue!